Will the new London bike share program be perfect? Probably not. But at least you all have the courage and wisdom to try.

 - Cycling is great exercise.
 The only thing that gets exercised while I’m driving is the seedier side of my vocabulary.

 - Cycling is also fun.
 This is obviously a matter of opinion but I personally find bike riding fun.
-Lest you think I am anti-car (I’m not – I am anti-traffic and pro-alternative transportation), I also find driving fun and have a suggestion for others who enjoy it as well.
+Lest you think I am anti-car (I’m not – I am anti-traffic and pro-alternative transportation), I also find driving fun and have a suggestion for others who enjoy it as well or people who enjoy riding a scooter and so on.
 If you visit the U.S. and get a chance to take the Skip Barber Racing Course, do it.
 You will not be sorry.